mail2thota/ansible_provision/README.md

 # Bare Metal Provisioning and Cluster Setup

+There are two terminologies to be understood before going into actual steps of installation
+### Bootstrap machine
-There are two terminologies to be understood before going into actual steps of installation ◆	Bootstrap machine: Machine which is expected to be fresh, without any software which is going to installed by mdr_platform_bare_metal such as ansible and foreman
+Machine which is expected to be fresh, without any software which is going to installed by mdr_platform_bare_metal such as ansible and foreman
+### Target  machine
-◆	Target  machine: These are the machine which has to be provisioned by foreman and which needed to be installed the softwares such as  activemq,ambari-agent,ambari-server,docker,elasticsearch,httpd,kibana,mongodb,ntp,java,postgresql,python-pip,tomcat,wget.Also all other HDP components for example JOURNALNODE, NAMENODE .
+These are the machine which has to be provisioned by foreman and which needed to be installed the softwares such as  activemq,ambari-agent,ambari-server,docker,elasticsearch,httpd,kibana,mongodb,ntp,java,postgresql,python-pip,tomcat,wget.Also all other HDP components for example JOURNALNODE, NAMENODE .
 Foreman is normally used to install the centOS in bare metal machine, this is optional.
 It can be skipped if the machine is already provisioned.

 ## Foreman Usage
 Automated provisioning using foreman configuration as easy as pie.